Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Applications of our Framework

-We consider a state-dependent policy $\r(\X)$ which, for each trip ending at a node $i$, chooses to redirect the unit to some other node $j$ (leading to state $\X-e_i+e_j$), else allows the unit to stay at $i$.
+\paragraph{Supply Redirection.} We consider a state-dependent policy $\r(\X)$ which, for each trip ending at a node $i$, chooses to redirect the unit to some other node $j$ (leading to state $\X-e_i+e_j$), else allows the unit to stay at $i$.
 For a state-independent policy, let $r_{ij}\in[0,1]$ be the probability that an arriving unit at $i$ is redirected to $j$.
 We assume that each redirection from $i$ to $j$ has associated cost $c_{ij}$, and that units arriving empty (redirected) are not redirected again.

-With $m$ units, a fixed pricing policy $\p$ (with corresponding quantiles $\q$), and a fixed redirection policy $\r$, we observe a rate $f_{ij,m}(\q,\r)$ of customers traveling from $i$ to $j$, and a rate of redirected vehicles $z_{ij,m}(\q,\r)$ from $i$ to $j$, i.e. trips with destination $i$ which are redirected to $j$.
+With $m$ units, fixed (state-dependent) quantiles $\q$, and a (state-dependent) redirection policy $\r$, we observe a rate $f_{ij,m}(\q,\r)$ of customers traveling from $i$ to $j$, and a rate of redirected vehicles $z_{ij,m}(\q,\r)$ from $i$ to $j$, i.e. trips with destination $i$ which are redirected to $j$.
 For a state-independent policy, since each unit arriving at $i$ is redirected to $j$ with probability $r_{ij}$, it holds that

 Similarly to the correspondence between $q_{ij}$ and $f_{ij,m}$, we observe a correspondence between $r_{ij}$ and $z_{ij,m}$, wherein the former are the controls and induce the latter in the objective via the steady-state dynamics.
-As a result, the objective can be written as
+As a result, the objective for state-independent policies can be written as

 In order to define the constraints of the elevated flow relaxation, we write (as in Section \ref{sec:pricing}) $\widehat{q}_{ij} = f_{ij,m}(\q,\r)/\phi_{ij}$ and $\widehat{z}_{ij} = z_{ij,m}(\q,\r)$.
 We can now write the following relaxed flow polytope: